(This page was last reviewed and updated in December, 2017)

 by commiting sins.
 Doubt it?
 Be honest.
 Ask yourself "Have I ever done anything in my life to offend God?"

-sinner to be in his presence.
-Sin in our life, anywhere in our life, will cause us to lose an eternity with God,
+sin or ANY sinner to be in his presence.
+Sin in our life, anywhere in our life, will cause us to lose an eternity

-in heaven.
+with God, in heaven.
 But wait---God so loves us that he has made us a way to regain fellowship with him.
-God has given us the opportunity
+God has given

-(that's right - hath - right now hath) etenal life, shall not come into condemnation, but will instead spend
+he paid, hath, (that's right - hath - right now hath) etenal life, shall not come into condemnation, but will

 God create sin?
 If not then where did sin come from?